ethereum-optimism/superchain-registry/CONTRIBUTING.md

   Nodes can load the genesis block header, and state-sync to complete the node initialization.

 ### 4. Run tests locally
+There are currently two sets of validation checks:

+#### Go validation checks
-Run the following command to run the registry's validation checks, for only the chain you added (replace the chain name or ID accordingly):
+Run the following command from the `validation` folder to run the Go validation checks, for only the chain you added (replace the chain name or ID accordingly):
 ```
 go test -run=/OP-Sepolia
 ```